By Scott Lorenz

 4. Will it play on Amazon?
 Go to Amazon.com, BN.com and search on competitive books in your space.
 Notice the book covers that catch your eye and the ones that do not.
 If your cover does not show up well in an Amazon thumbnail, then you are going to lose sales.

 5. Contrast.
 Don’t let your graphic designer get started without keeping contrast in mind.
 The reason black ink works so well on white paper is because it produces the best contrast possible.
 Yellow ink on green paper in a small font simply does not work.

 6. How does your book look in black and white?
 Not every publication will be printing it in color.

 7. Font size.
 Many designers are young with great eyesight.
 But your buyer may not be able to read the tiny font some designers insist upon using.
 Be practical.

 8. The spine.
 Can you read it from five feet away?
-If not, neither can browsers in a book store.
+If not, neither can browsers in a bookstore.

 9. Blurbs.
 Keep them relevant and short.
 The best highway billboards are 5-11 words because motorists are driving by at 70 m.p.h.
 Guess what?
 Consumers are driving by your book sitting on a table at the same relevant speed.
 The human mind cannot comprehend too many words at a glance.
-So give them short, sweet blurbs.
-If you are in love with your blurbs, than print them all in full on the last inside pages of the book.
+So, give them short, sweet blurbs.
+If you are in love with your blurbs, then print them all in full on the last inside pages of the book.